Individualized study is the most common method of teaching and learning at Athabasca University.

 Shipping Within North America

 Students living in Canada will receive their print learning resources through Canada Post.
-Students who live in the U.S. or Mexico will receive their print learning resources by airmail.
+Students who live in the U.S. or Mexico will receive their print learning resources by courier.
 Please allow two weeks or longer to receive the material.
-You may choose another shipping option (see below).

 Various methods are used to ship print course materials overseas.
-Athabasca University’s Materials Management department determines the most efficient and appropriate method.
+AU’s Materials Management department determines the most efficient and appropriate method.
 If you live overseas, please allow up to one month to receive your course materials.
-You may choose another shipping option (see below).